Women drinking tea in the garden. Memory Care. Dementia Care. Respite Care. Hospice care. Assisted living for dementia.

 3. Organize Legal & Medical Documents

-Before the move, take time to ensure all necessary legal and medical documents are in order.
-This will save you headaches later on.
+Before moving parents to assisted living, take time to ensure all necessary legal and medical documents are in order.
 Here’s what to focus on:

 • Update address and identification: Make sure their ID and insurance details are updated with the new address.